weybsite/Instrumenta-Keys/README.md

 ### Windows Installation
 1. **Download the binary:** [Instrumenta Keys.exe](https://github.com/iappyx/Instrumenta-Keys/raw/main/bin/Instrumenta%20Keys.exe)
-2. **Download the shortcut configuration file:** [shortcuts.csv](https://github.com/iappyx/Instrumenta-Keys/raw/main/bin/shortcuts.csv)
+2. **Download the shortcut configuration file:** [shortcuts.csv](https://github.com/iappyx/Instrumenta-Keys/raw/main/bin/shortcuts.csv) (Right-click the link and select "Save As" to download the file)
 3. *Optional:* Open `shortcuts.csv` and customize your shortcuts.
 Instructions and a full list of available macros in Instrumenta can be found [here](https://github.com/iappyx/Instrumenta-Keys/blob/main/instrumenta_macros.md)
 5. Run the binary.
 It will automatically **minimize to the system tray** after a few seconds.
 Enjoy your shortcuts!
 6. To open it again, **click the Instrumenta Keys icon** in the system tray.
 If you click the icon again it will hide again.